The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 • tourism’s contribution to Gross State Product (GSP), exports and jobs.

-Read about the terminology we use and how we apply the data in the explanatory notes.
+For more information regarding the terminology and how we apply the data, please see the explanatory notes.

 Key findings